khushi-purwar/Developer-Days/Assignment Submission Form/README.md

 ## About the Project

 A simple submission form with basic candidate details.
-Store the candidate details in the database along with assignment pdf
+The main task is to take the details of candidate with assignment submission of the candidate which may be in the form of link/pdf and after taking the details, it need to be stored in the database.

 ## Tech Stack Used